shujuuu/sentry-claude/.swm/overview-frontend-module.kaqc27gp.sw.md

 ---
-title: 3.1.2 Frontend module
+title: 'Overview: Frontend Module '
 ---
 ### Overview:&nbsp;

-The Frontend module handles the user interface of Sentry, built as a single-page application.
+The Frontend component is responsible for the user interface of Sentry.
+It's typically built as a single-page application (SPA) using modern web technologies.

+Key features:

+- Interactive dashboards for monitoring errors and performance

+- Project and team management interfaces

+- Issue tracking and resolution workflows

+- User account and settings management

 ### Key Classes: